vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 }, 300),
 ```

-And we're done, we can leave work early and go celebrate!
-But not quite.
-What happens if the user changes the `filter` in the url directly?
+But what happens if the user changes the `filter` in the url directly?
 The answer is - whatever the `$route` watcher does.
 In this case we technically lost the page reset functionality, while it's arguable whether or not this is a valid case as the user can change the `page` into invalid value and it breaks all the same, it would still be preferable that by changing the `filter` query (maybe it happened programmatically with `$router.push/replace`) the component would deal with resetting `page` itself.
 While the latter would be ideal, it would require writing an advanced navigation interceptor to combine multiple component query requirements and patch the destination route to avoid multiple update triggers and history entries.

 <p class="tip">Note!
 There is no way to reset query values or know if they're invalid if the user entered the page with already invalid query parameters until the data is downloaded or known before hand.</p>